wlonk/arcadia/rules/index.md

   * Concede because they cannot put down a higher card.
   * Spend one or more role tokens to draw that many cards, and then try to put down a higher card.
+  * Narrate how you take advantage of a stress that the other character currently has marked, and draw a card, and then, if possible, put down a higher card.
   * Spend a passion token, make a desperate declaration or a passionate plea and suffer a cost, and put down any card they wish.
   * Put down a higher card and present their counter-argument.